George Washington's Christmas Eggnog

 • 1 to 2 teaspoons nutmeg, freshly grated (not ground)

 *Note: You can adjust the amount of alcohol in this recipe or omit it altogether.
-Or, use a different alcohol on hand; common choices include brandy, rum, bourbon, or whisky.
+Or, use a different alcohol on hand; common choices include brandy, rum, bourbon, or whiskey.
 One eggnog recipe we enjoy (from the 1950s) uses “1 cup bourbon and 1 cup Cognac” instead of the one-fifth bourbon.

 Directions: